modir/laminas-book/docs/routing.md

 You can also add other pages to the *doc* directory to make them automatically available for site users through our *Regex* route.

+!!! note
-> One disadvantage of such a documentation system is that it does not work well if you place nested
-> pages in subdirectories under the *doc* directory.
-The reason of this limitation lies in the way the
-> *Regex* route assembles URLs.
-You can't generate URLs containing slash characters, as these "unsafe"
-> characters will be automatically URL-encoded.
-We will work-around this problem with our custom route
-> type that we will create at the end of this chapter.
+    One disadvantage of such a documentation system is that it does not work well if you place nested pages in subdirectories under the *doc* directory.
+The reason of this limitation lies in the way the *Regex* route assembles URLs.
+You can't generate URLs containing slash characters, as these "unsafe" characters will be automatically URL-encoded.
+We will work-around this problem with our custom route type that we will create at the end of this chapter.

 ## Other Route Types